fschmid56/EfficientAT/README.md

 **This codebase is under construction** and will change in the following weeks.
 The milestones are:
 * Provide Audio Tagging models pre-trained on AudioSet **[Done]**
 * Show how the pre-trained models can be loaded for inference **[Done]**
+* Add pre-trained models that work on different spectrogram resolutions
 * Include Training Models on AudioSet from scratch
 * Include Fine-Tuning of AudioSet pre-trained models on downstream tasks
 * Evaluate the quality of extracted embeddings and figure out at which layer to obtain the most powerful embeddings